Email Tonya Key: firstname.lastname@example.org or Call 513.864.1018

 On behalf of Ohio Lt.
-Governor Jon Husted, regional representative Joshua Tovey addressed the room on Ohio’s commitment to economic growth and delivering more opportunities for innovative workforce practices, including encouraging schools to develop and manage work-based learning opportunities for students.
+Governor Jon Husted, regional representative Joshua Tovey addressed an audience at a Princeton breakfast on Ohio’s commitment to economic growth and delivering more opportunities for innovative workforce practices, including encouraging schools to develop and manage work-based learning opportunities for students.

 “We all have to work together,” stated Tovey.
 “Which is why I am grateful to see programs, like this one here at Princeton, that focus on raising a culture of innovators.”

-A few high school seniors spoke about different pathways they plan to pursue after graduation and how Princeton prepared them along their educational journey - Joe Fortner is enrolled to attend Columbia University; Niko Brooksbank has enlisted to serve in the United States Marine Corp; and Lorenzio Velasquez has recently completed an internship with and will be employed by Jurgensen Companies.
+A few high school students spoke about different pathways they plan to pursue after graduation and how Princeton prepared them along their educational journey - Andrew Edrington is enrolled to attend Clemson University; Jonathan Helton has enlisted to serve in the United States Navy; and JoJo Lopez has recently started a co-op with Jurgensen Companies.
 Each of these students emphasized the choices available to them to pursue while in high school as being an advantage to their future goals.

-“Every day is a learning adventure,” Velasquez said about his internship at the headquarters of Jurgensen Companies in Sharonville.
+“Every day is a learning adventure,” Lopez said about her internship at the headquarters of Jurgensen Companies in Sharonville.
 “There is always something new to learn and people to meet.
 I am grateful for the experiences the internship provided me because I feel more prepared.
 After graduation, I will be continuing to work at Jurgensen to expand my career and life opportunities.”